-IVECO launched the new Daily 4x4 at the will allow the two groups to concentrate on Transpotec Logitec 2007 in Milan.
+IVECO launched the new Daily 4x4 at the Transpotec Logitec 2007 in Milan.

-IVECO Irisbus presented the new Magelys touring bus, which covers the high end of the market.
+IVECO Iveco Irisbus presented the new Magelys touring bus, which covers the high end of the market.

-Magneti Marelli, Suzuki Motor Corporation and Maruti Suzuki India Limited new high-powered 1650L crawler dozer in signed an agreement for the establishment North America. of a joint venture in India aimed at the production for the electronic control units for diesel engines.
+Magneti Marelli, Suzuki Motor Corporation and Maruti Suzuki India Limited signed an agreement for the establishment of a joint venture in India aimed at the production for the electronic control units for diesel engines.